Why did you start online group courses for pipe band drumming?

 Can I get individual feedback on my playing while studying in one of the group courses?

 – Yes.
-All students can send videos of their playing at anytime during the course for personal feedback and critique.
+All students will get to send videos of their playing during the course for personal feedback and critique.
 Only exercises, rudiments or scores being studied within the lessons are eligible and feedback will be given via email, similar to a judge’s solo or band critique sheet.

 Do you have audio, video and notation examples of the material being learned?